-Payroll tax is a self-assessed tax assessed on wages paid or payable by an employer to its employees, when the total wage bill exceeds a threshold amount.
+Payroll tax is a self-assessed tax paid on the wages a business pays if those wages exceed a threshold amount.

-Payroll tax rates and thresholds vary between states and territories.
-In New South Wales the threshold amount is \$750,000.
+Payroll tax rates and thresholds vary between States and Territories.
+In New South Wales the payroll tax rate is 5.5% and the threshold amount is \$850,000 for the 2018/19 income year.